ivnsam/ivnsam.github.io/index.md

 ---
-title: home
+title: Home
 ---

-my name is Ivan and I'm devops and IT engineer
+My name is Ivan and I'm IT engineer 🧑‍💻

-get my random hello page <a href="/rand.html" >here</a>

 <script>
     console.log("hello from \"home\"")